qgindi/LibreAutomate/README.md

 - Custom toolbars that can be attached to windows or screen edges.
 And menus.
 - Custom dialog windows of any complexity can be created easily in code.
 - All classes/functions are documented.
 - The library can be used in other programs too.
-Can be installed from [NuGet](https://www.nuget.org/packages/LibreAutomate).
+[More info](https://www.libreautomate.com/api/index.html).
 - Uses .NET 6.

 Some features of the script editor program: